MCOTV950E4MO-BK - Oven MIDEA - Free user manual and instructions

 Package Information

 Packaging materials of the product are manufactured from recyclable materials in accordance with our National Environment Regulations.
-Do not dispose of the packaging materials together with the domestic or other wastes.
+Do not dispose of the packaging materials together with domestic or other wastes.
 Take them to the packaging material collection points designated by the local authorities.

 For the provision of the services agreed with the customer,